Developer Guide

 4.7.1 Filter tag panel

 is detected, it will update the UI accordingly.
-The tricky part is to get UniqueTagList
+The tricky part is to get UniqueTagList to work with the TagPanel

 listener.
-We also have to constantly monitor the “reference states” of Tag
+We also have to constantly monitor the “reference states” of Tag items in the UniqueTagList so that tags panel automatically removes

 tags that are no longer referenced by any clients.
 For this, some form of garbage collection mechanism must exist.

-Below, we will see how creating and modifying the client have an effect on the UniqueTagList
+Below, we will see how creating and modifying the client have an effect on the UniqueTagList.
+Client modification can be

-seen as the entry point that triggers the chain of tag modification operations and thus the UI update of the TagPanel
+seen as the entry point that triggers the chain of tag modification operations and thus the UI update of the TagPanel.

 4.7.1.1 Add a new client